jacob-alford/schemata-ts/README.md

 ### Annotating JSON schema

-JSON schema can have description and titles fields.
+JSON schema can have description and title fields.
 To specify these values, you should use `S.Annotate`:

 ```typescript
 import * as S from 'schemata-ts/schemata'